wqshmzh/CANet-CZSL/README.md

    </p>

-*Warning: If you were using an older version pytorch, you would get slightly different results because the pre-trained parameters of the image backbone is different from the lasted version pytorch.*
+*Warning: If you were using an older version pytorch, you would get slightly different results because the pre-trained parameters of the image backbone are different from the lasted version pytorch.*

 ## 3. Training